ISpillMyDrink/OpenSuperClone/README.md

 # OpenSuperClone

-This is a fork of the HDDSuperClone source code (http://www.hddsuperclone.com/) released under the GPL2 by Scott Dwyer.
+This is a fork of the HDDSuperClone source code (<http://www.hddsuperclone.com/>) released under the GPL2 by Scott Dwyer.

-Only changes so far include removal of unnecessary license check code and cleanup of the project files.
-The standalone CLI program HDDSuperTool has been completely removed.
+## Changes (since version 2.3.3_20220430 of HDDSuperClone)

+- Cleanup of project files
+- Implemented CMake as build system
+- Removal of licensing related functions
+- Switched from GTK2 to GTK3
+- Updated kernel driver to work on 5.15

+## Known Issues

+- OSCViewer is extremely buggy in GTK3 and missing functionality from its GTK2 counterpart, it is recommended to build it with GTK2 instead

-### Compiling
+## Compiling

 ```Bash
 # Install required packages for building